 Anise: Fill a small pillowcase with Anise seeds and sleep on it.
 This will ensure that you have no nightmares.
-Use in protection and meditation incenses.
+Use in protection and meditation incense.
 Fresh Anise leaves placed in a room will drive off evil, and they are sometimes placed around the magic circle to protect the magician from evil spirits.
 It also wards off the evil eye.
 Anise seed is also used in cleansing baths, especially with bay leaves.
 It is used to call forth spirits to aid in magical operations, and a sprig hung on the bedpost will restore lost youth.

 Blackberry: Here I am not talking about your mobile (jokes apart).
 A bramble bush that forms a natural arch is a great aid to magical healing.
 On a sunny day, crawl through the arch backward and then forward three times, going as nearly east to west as possible.
 This will cause boils, rheumatism, whooping cough, and even blackheads to disappear.
 The Blackberry leaves are used in spells of riches, as are the berries themselves and the vines are protective if grown.
-Use the leaves in meditation incenses and all mixtures designed to give wisdom.
+Use the leaves in meditation incense and all mixtures designed to give wisdom.

 Boneset: The plant wards off evil spirits.
 Make an infusion and sprinkle it about the house to drive away evil.